pwall567/json-kotlin/USERGUIDE.md

 for each parameter in the selected constructor (there may be none in the case of a no-arg constructor):
-    if the parameter has a matching property in the JSON: invoke the deserialization functions using the target type from the parameter and the property from the JSON invoke the constructor using the parameter values derived as above for each property in the JSON that has not been consumed by the constructor (there may be no such properties): locate a property in the instantiated object with the same name
+    if the parameter has a matching property in the JSON: invoke the deserialization functions using the target type from the parameter and the property from the JSON if the parameter has no matching property in the JSON, and has no default value, but is nullable: set the parameter value to null invoke the constructor using the parameter values derived as above for each property in the JSON that has not been consumed by the constructor (there may be no such properties): locate a property in the instantiated object with the same name